fbpx

 The extension .exe is an executable file that can become active on your computer as soon as you open it.
 It can create a lot of damage and should never be sent as an email attachment.

-Moreover, many email providers, such as Yahoo, Gmail, or Outlook, block emails that have attachments with this extension completely.
+Moreover, many email providers, such as Yahoo, Gmail, or Outlook, completely block emails that have attachments with this extension.

 Conclusion